DaniilGurski/Fullstack-markdown-editor/README.md

 ## Todo

+- [ ] add server actions for the signup and login forms
+- [ ] add meta data for pages

 ## Useful resources

 - [Server-Side Auth for Next.js](https://supabase.com/docs/guides/auth/server-side/nextjs) - Short guide on how to implement server-side authentication with Next.js and Supabase.